-Like Butterflies, Moths go through a metamorphosis where the young change completely before becoming adults.
+Both insects go through a metamorphosis where the caterpillars change completely before becoming adults.

 Description and Habits

 The two types of North American Hummingbird Moths are very hard to tell apart.
-One type is the Hummingbird Clearwing Moth, which (as you can tell by its name) resembles a small hummingbird.
-The other is the Snowberry Clearwing Moth which actually looks more like a large bumblebee, than a hummingbird.
+One type, the Hummingbird Clearwing Moth (Hemaris thysbe), resembles a small hummingbird.
+The other which is called the Snowberry Clearwing Moth (Hemaris diffinis) actually looks more like a large bumblebee, than a hummingbird.
 The ranges of both species overlap quite a bit, so you can have both in a given location.
-Both species have fast moving, scaleless wings and furry bodies with large abdomens with coloration similar to that of a hummingbird.
-The scales on the wings are rubbed off in flight soon after it emerges from the pupa.
+Both species have fast moving, scaleless wings and furry bodies with large abdomens and coloration similar to that of a hummingbird.
+The scales on the wings are actually rubbed off in flight soon after it emerges from the pupa.

 Like other butterflies and moths, its mouth part is a straw-like siphoning, feeding tube called a proboscis.
-But, unlike most other moths, the Hummingbird Moths fly and feed during daylight hours in open woodlands, fields, gardens and backyards between March and September.
+But, unlike most other moths, the Hummingbird Moths fly and feed during daylight hours in open woodlands, fields, gardens and backyards between the months of March and September.

-The Hummingbird Clearwing Moth - Hemaris thysbe belongs to the order Lepidoptera / Suborder Macrolepidoptera / Superfamily Sphingoidea / Family Sphingidae, common names: hawk moths, hornworms or sphinx moths.
-Species Hemaris thysbe (Fabricius) also called common clear-wing, hummingbird moth or sphinx colibri
+The Hummingbird Clearwing Moth - Hemaris thysbe belongs to the order Lepidoptera / Suborder Macrolepidoptera / Superfamily Sphingoidea / Family Sphingidae, common names include hawk moths, hornworms or sphinx moths.
+The species Hemaris thysbe (Fabricius) is also called common clearwing, hummingbird moth or sphinx colibri.

 Its range goes as far north as Alaska, east to Maine and Newfoundland and south to Florida and Texas.
+This species is most commonly seen in Southeastern Louisiana where we live.
 Adults are reddish-brown and green and have a wingspan of about two inches.
-The caterpillars eat viburnum, hawthorn, honeysuckle, buckbrush, wild cherry and plum and a few other types of fruit trees.

 The Snowberry Clearwing Moth - Hemaris diffinis is in the order Lepidoptera and family Sphingidae.
 It is about 1.25 to 2 inches.
 It actually looks more like a large bumblebee than a hummingbird.
 The name probably comes from the humming sound its wings make that is similar to that of a hummingbird.
 Another difference from the Hummingbird Clearwing is that the Snowberry's abdomen has yellow and black segments like a bumblebee.
 In its larval stage it eats plants such as honeysuckle, viburnum, hawthorn, snowberry, cherry, and plum.